zio/zio-logging/docs/slf4j2-bridge.md

 title: "SLF4J v2 bridge"
 ---

-It is possible to use `zio-logging` for SLF4J loggers, usually third-party non-ZIO libraries.
-To do so, import  the `zio-logging-slf4j2-bridge` module for [SLF4J v2](https://www.slf4j.org/faq.html#changesInVersion200) (using JDK9+ module system ([JPMS](http://openjdk.java.net/projects/jigsaw/spec/)))
+You can use `zio-logging` with SLF4J loggers, which is particularly useful for third-party non-ZIO libraries.
+To get started, add the `zio-logging-slf4j2-bridge` module to your project.
+This version is compatible with [SLF4J v2](https://www.slf4j.org/faq.html#changesInVersion200) (using JDK9+ module system ([JPMS](http://openjdk.java.net/projects/jigsaw/spec/)))

 ```scala
 libraryDependencies += "dev.zio" %% "zio-logging-slf4j2-bridge" % "@VERSION@"